• Skip to primary navigation

 Plain Chow Mein Noodles topped with extra scallions, served on a white plate with brown chopsticks.

 Ever wondered what sets an average chow mein apart from an exceptional one?
-Well, the secret is in the sauce, and I've tested this one countless times to get the perfect balance of umami, sweet and tangy flavours.
+Well, the secret is in the sauce, and I've tested this one countless times to get the perfect balance of umami, sweet and tangy flavors.

 Want more chow mein recipes?
 Check out my Chicken Chow Mein, Duck Chow Mein and Special Chow Mein.